Skills Over MCPs: Context-Efficient Agent Capabilities

 Visualization showing thousands of dormant tools with only one activated, representing zero context overhead

 Each skill adds zero default context overhead.
-The LLM decides based on your query which skill to load, learns only what it needs from --help, and executes.
+The LLM picks which skill to load based on your query, learns only what it needs from --help, and runs.

-You could effectively have 4,000 tools available while using zero context until you need one.
+You could realistically have 4,000 tools available while using zero context until you reach for one.

 Keep scripts focused and independent: